 If the expenses of the petitioning creditor are to be determined this should be requested and evidence in support of the expenses provided.

-The Bankruptcy Accounts team must, before the expiry of 28 days from date the statement was due, issue a determination fixing the amount of the outlays and remuneration payable to the trustee and the determination is subject to usual appeal process.
+The Accounts team must, before the expiry of 28 days from date the statement was due, issue a determination fixing the amount of the outlays and remuneration payable to the trustee and the determination is subject to usual appeal process.
 See section 13.13.

-Actions of the Bankruptcy and Decisions Team
+Actions of the Registrations and Bankruptcy Restrictions Team

 The team will issue an invoice to the applicant.
 The fee to be applied can be found in the Fees Order.